-The Bonavita drip coffee maker has been recommended to me by a colleague, she swears that it brews the best tasting coffee she’s ever made at home.
-After the recommendation I went digging a little further and it seems like she isn’t the only one that loves this coffee maker, even the New York Times has given it their thumbs up in their best drip coffee maker reviews.
+The Bonavita drip coffee maker has been recommended to me by a colleague; she swears that it brews the best tasting coffee she’s ever made at home.
+After the recommendation, I went digging a little further, and it seems like she isn’t the only one that loves this coffee maker, even the New York Times has given it their thumbs up in their best drip coffee maker reviews.

-The Bonavita 8-Cup Carafe Coffee Brewer also comes with some other notable features such as a simple one-touch brew button which includes an auto-off function, a pre-infusion mode which showers the freshly ground coffee to help with degassing before your full brew commences (this would only really be beneficial if you grind your own fresh coffee before each brew).
+The Bonavita 8-Cup Carafe Coffee Brewer also comes with some other notable features such as a simple one-touch brew button which includes an auto-off function, a pre-infusion mode which showers the freshly ground coffee to help with degassing before your full brew commences (this would only really be beneficial if you grind your coffee before each brew).

 BUNN Velocity Brew Home Coffee Brewer (GRB)

-I grew up around BUNN coffee makers when I was a kid, my father owned a restaurant and there was always a BUNN coffee maker with a carafe full of fresh coffee sitting in the restaurant.
+I grew up around BUNN coffee makers when I was a kid, my father owned a restaurant, and there was always a BUNN coffee maker with a carafe full of fresh coffee sitting in the restaurant.
 They have come a long way in the past 30+ years and have also gained popularity in home kitchens as well as still being a favorite in commercial settings.

-The BUNN GRB Velocity Brew 10-cup home coffee brewer is a well-made, durable machine that shouldn’t be passed on by its look alone, this drip coffee maker means business.
-There are a handful of different models in this BUNN range, the GBR (which is the one I like), the GRW which is the ‘white’ version of this, and the next generation BXB which uses a more rounded silver water tank reservoir.
+The BUNN GRB Velocity Brew 10-cup home coffee brewer is a well-made, durable machine that shouldn’t be passed on by its look alone; this drip coffee maker means business.
+There are a handful of different models in this BUNN range, the GRB (which is the one I like), the GRW which is the ‘white’ version of this, and the next generation BXB which uses a more rounded silver water tank reservoir.

 Zojirushi Fresh Brew Plus Coffee Maker (EC-YSC100)

-This next best drip coffee maker has been recommended to me by a close friend who recently purchased this brewer as a replacement for an aging BUNN.
+This next top rated auto drip coffee maker has been recommended to me by a close friend who recently purchased this brewer as a replacement for an aging BUNN.
 His first words to me regarding his new toy was that it made one of the finest cups of coffee he had tasted from a home drip brewer and it was on a par with those made by a professional Barista.
 Ok, he might have been going a bit too far when he mentioned it tasting better than coffee made by a Barista, but I do get his point.

-The design of the Zojirushi Fresh Brew Plus thermal carafe coffee maker is very similar to the above Bonavita and a first glance you could mistake then for being the same drip coffee machine.
+The design of the Zojirushi Fresh Brew Plus thermal carafe coffee maker is very similar to the above Bonavita and a first glance you could mistake them for being the same drip coffee machine.
 However, there are some subtle differences that keep them apart, let’s take a closer look.

-Cleaning the Zojirushi Fresh Brew Plus is also pretty easy and all that is needed is the automated clean cycle initiating and then let it do its thing.
-You can use both permanent and paper filters with this Zojirushi and I have been told that any generic filters will work so you aren’t tied in with buying overpriced branded filters.
+Cleaning the Zojirushi Fresh Brew Plus is also pretty easy, and all that is needed is the automated clean cycle initiating and then let it do its thing.
+You can use both permanent and paper filters with this Zojirushi, and I have been told that any generic filters will work so you aren’t tied in with buying overpriced branded filters.